CopilotKit/CopilotKit/README.md

 - ✅ `useCopilotReadable`: give frontend state to the copilot
 - ✅ `useMakeCopilotDocumentReadable`: give document state to the copilot, especially useful with 3rd party state (e.g. Gong call transcript)
-- ✅ `useMakeCopilotActionable`: Let the copilot interact with the application
+- ✅ `useCopilotAction`: Let the copilot interact with the application
 - 🚧 `useMakeCopilotAskable`: let the copilot ask for additional information when needed (coming soon)
 - 🚧 `useCopilotChain`: provide usecase-specific chain
 - 🚧 `useEditCopilotMessage`: edit the (unsent) typed user message to the copilot (coming soon)